Air-Gapped Installation of Talos Linux Cluster

 skip_verify = true

-To learn more about registry configuration, read the CRI Plugin configuration guide
+To learn more about registry configuration values, read the CRI Plugin configuration guide